 - Baptisms, except in emergencies, are not celebrated during Lent.

-- Godparents must be Confirmed, practicing Catholics over the age of sixteen.
-Only one godparent is required but if two are chosen there only one from each gender is allowed.
+- A Godparent must be a Confirmed, practicing Catholic over the age of sixteen (If there are two godparents - only one of the them needs to meet this requirement).
+Only one godparent is required but if two are chosen only one from each gender is allowed.

 - Members of other Christian churches may serve as Christian witnesses as long as there is also one eligible godparent.

-- Parents attend a one session parent program before scheduling the baptism of their child.
+- Parents MUST attend one baptism class before scheduling the baptism of their child.*

-- Meetings are offered on the first Sunday of February, April, June, August, October and December from 10:00-11:30 am.
+- Baptism classes are offered on the first Sunday of February, April, June, August, October and December from 10:00-11:30 am in Rm.
+3. (A meeting must be completed before the baptism date.)

 - Infant Baptisms are celebrated after the 12:15 Noon Mass on the second and last Sundays of each month.

 - Baptisms can also be celebrated within the Mass.
-Please call the Parish Office to schedule a Baptism.
+Please call the Life Center Office to schedule a baptism.

-- The Baptism of older children, teens, or adults follows the Rite of Christian Initiation of Adults (RCIA).
+- The Baptism of older children (6 years of age or older), teens, or adults follows the Rite of Christian Initiation of Adults (RCIA).